-The Future Leaders Advancing Research in Endocrinology (FLARE) program is for basic science and clinical research trainees from underrepresented minority communities who have demonstrated achievement in endocrine research.
+The Future Leaders Advancing Research in Endocrinology (FLARE) program is for basic science, clinical research trainees, and junior faculty from underrepresented minority communities who have demonstrated achievement in endocrine research.
 FLARE program components provide structured leadership development and in-depth, hands-on training in topics ranging from grantsmanship to lab management.
 This program is sponsored by a grant from the National Institute of Diabetes and Digestive and Kidney Diseases.

-Workshop: All trainees attend this two-day workshop that teaches the “business of research” and the skills needed to establish themselves as independent researchers.
-Trainees can choose to continue down the Internship Path or the Mentorship Path.
+Workshop: All selected participants attend this two-day workshop that teaches the “business of research” and the skills needed to establish themselves as independent researchers.
+Participants can choose to continue down the Internship Path or the Mentorship Path.

-Internship Path: Trainees can serve on an Endocrine Society committee or participate in the Keystone Symposia Fellows Program
+Internship Path: Participants can serve on an Endocrine Society committee or participate in the Keystone Symposia Fellows Program

-Mentorship Path: Trainees connect to accomplished biomedical and clinical scientists as mentors and visit their mentor in-person.
+Mentorship Path: Participants connect to accomplished biomedical and clinical scientists as mentors and visit their mentor in-person.

 About the Workshop

 During the FLARE Program workshop, speakers share professional wisdom and provide guidance.
-Students and fellows get a chance to network and hone skills such as:
+Participants get a chance to network and hone skills such as:

 Individual career development